 Having a baby is a new and exciting moment.
 Your life definitely changes!
 (I speak from experience.)
 If you are a first-time parent, the process can be an exciting yet nervous one.
 There are checkups to make, ultrasound appointments to attend, and so much more.
 You also need to get the baby’s room ready.
 Let’s not forget the baby shower.
 That is always a fun time with friends and family.
 What a great way to share your joyous moment.

 There is one aspect, however, that many parents overlook until it is too late.
 It has nothing to do while pregnant.
 It has everything to do before getting pregnant.
 In this article, we discuss the one thing you need to do before getting pregnant.

 You know how important health insurance is.
-Without health insurance, you could seriously face significant hospital and doctor costs.
+Having no health insurance exposes you to potentially significant hospital and doctor costs.
 If you don’t have a social security number, you may believe that you can’t obtain health insurance.
 That is not necessarily true.
 Health insurance is available.
-Honestly, it’s not the best health insurance.
-However, it will cover you in case of illness, accident, or a trip to the hospital.
-In this article, we discuss health insurance for people without a social security number.
+It will cover you in case of illness, accident, or a trip to the hospital.
+In this article, we discuss 3 health insurance options for people without a social security number.